Quitting Spotify is hard.

 - It costs a lot, and it grants musicians only a tiny share of the overall revenue

-- I prefer not to be tracked and I’d prefer for my listening preferences not to be used for advertising purposes.
+- I prefer not to be tracked and I would prefer for my listening preferences not to be used for advertising purposes.

 - Evaluating other ethical streaming services